 An educational visit to Bute Park can help pupils to understand the importance of plants and animals and can provide learning material to accompany school curriculum.

-Education sessions are available for either a half day (£3 per pupil) or a full day (£5 per pupil).
+Education sessions are available for either a half day (£100 for up to 30 pupils) or a full day (£150 for up to 30 pupils).

 Please remember our learning sessions/workshops take place outside so you need to come prepared for the weather and to be out and about enjoying Bute Park.